-- Develops, facilitates, and supervises a variety of individual or group therapeutic recreation, social and leisure activities for clients and sometimes their families. - Works collaboratively with others (i.e. Specialist), as part of interdisciplinary care team, and attends client focus meetings which may include participating, reviewing, and evaluating programs, identifying changes, and assessing the quality of programs.
-Communicates, organizes, and supervises the program activities, along with other team members', events such as socials/parties, music, pet, and horticulture therapy, mobility, and fun and fitness programs for clients and family members or providers. - Acts as a liaison for a variety of external groups and communities.
-Collaborates and provides support to community or volunteer groups who wish to provide visits, activities, or services to clients. - Completes documentation and office related work, which may include, but is not limited to, flow sheets, client participation records/documentation, individual or group recreation schedules, leisure assessments, workload measurements; manages donations; arranges transportation for events; monitors telephone calls; communicates with internal and external parties, special interest groups; and arranges visits of families. - Assesses, inspects, and performs safety checks on all program equipment; orders equipment/supplies/inventory for those areas and maintains current equipment/supplies/inventory.
-May purchase items for various events. - Trains, evaluates, orientates, or supervises students and volunteers. - Organizes and implements a variety of therapeutic recreation activities for facilities such as decorate for seasonal entertainment, sets up and organizes concerts, fund raises for events and organizes annual holiday events, breakfast groups, bingos, bus outings, and fun and fitness activities, etc.
+- Plans, coordinates, develops, facilitates, and supervises a variety of individual or group therapeutic recreation, social, and leisure activities for clients and sometimes their families. - Works collaboratively with others as part of interdisciplinary care team, and attends client focus meetings, which may include participating, reviewing, identifying changes, and evaluating and assessing the quality of programs. - Holds individual and group sessions, communicates, organizes, supervises, gives instruction and demonstrates program activities, along with other team members, events such as socials/parties, music, pet, and horticulture therapy, mobility, and fun and fitness programs for clients and family members or providers. - Plans, schedules, coordinates, and evaluates the work of staff and volunteers. - Prepares budget estimates for recreational activities and recommends resource requirements. - Acts as a liaison for a variety of external groups and communities; and collaborates and provides support to community or volunteer groups who wish to provide visits, activities, or services to clients. - Completes documentation and office related work, which may include, but is not limited to, flow sheets, client participation records/documentation, individual or group recreation schedules, leisure assessments, participation rates, workload measurements and program proposals; manages donations; monitors telephone calls; communicates with internal and external parties, special interest groups; and arranges visits of families. - Organizes and supervises outings; ensures adequacy of outings for clients outside the institution; arranges transportation for events; assists with personal care and activities of daily living, as required. - Assesses, inspects, and performs safety checks on all program equipment.